deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 > </details>

-> This table presents the results of supervised fine-tuning (SFT) experiments using different combinations of data (format alignment only, direct responses only, CoT responses only, and both direct and CoT responses) and shows that combining CoT and direct responses leads to the best performance.
+> This table presents the results of supervised fine-tuning (SFT) experiments on vision language models (VLMs) using different combinations of direct and chain-of-thought (CoT) reasoning data, showing that combining both data types leads to the best performance.

 {{< table-caption >}}